-Exchange traded funds have become popular among investors, but how do they differ from crowd-pleasing index funds?
+Exchange-traded funds have become popular among investors -- but if you haven't invested in them yourself, you might be wondering how they differ from index funds.

-One of the great things about index funds and ETFs is they are open books.
-Because they track an index, you usually know exactly what's inside the investment.
+On the other hand, they are alike in that both index funds and most ETFs track an index, so you usually know exactly what's inside the investment.

 What Are Index Funds?

 An index fund attempts to replicate the performance of an index, a group of stocks that represent a portion or all of the stock market.
 For example, the Vanguard 500 Index Fund attempts to replicate the S&P 500.

 When you invest in an index fund, you invest in all of the investments in an index, which helps diversify your portfolio.
 Because index fund managers buy and hold rather than trade frequently, the funds are cheaper to manage.

 An ETF is a security that typically tracks an index, similar to an index fund, but ETFs trade on an exchange like a stock.
 Note that some ETFs, however, are actively managed and are not index-based.